metaleap/go-fromjsonschema/readme.md

 Generate a Go package source with type-defs representing the `Defs` in `jsd` (typically obtained via `NewJsonSchema`).

-Arguments beyonds `goPkgName` generate further code beyond the type-defs: these may all be niL/zeroed, or if one "sounds like what you need", check the source for how they're handled otherwise =)
+Arguments beyond `goPkgName` generate further code beyond the type-defs: these may all be `nil`/zeroed, or if one "sounds like what you need", check the source for how they're handled otherwise =)